personalrobotics/lemur/pr_bgl/README.md

 Other Graph Algorithms
 ----------------------

-### `coupling.h`
+### `partition_all.h`

-The `coupling` function calculates the edge-weight partition function over all paths between every pair of vertices on a graph, via a recursive formulation which is linear in the number of edges in the graph.
+The `partition_all` function calculates the edge-weight partition function over all paths between every pair of vertices on a graph, via a recursive formulation which is linear in the number of edges in the graph.

-Test coverage: Yes (not yet converted to `gtest`).
+Test coverage: Yes.

 ### `partition_simple.h`

 The `partition_simple` function calculates an approximation to the edge-weight partition function over all simple paths between two given vertices.
 The implementation returns the value over all simple paths with total length below a given parameter.

-Test coverage: No.

-### `soft_edge_bc.h`

-The `soft_edge_bc` function calculates a "soft edge betweenness-centrality" measure, similary to a partition function, for an arbitrary cost function `f_importance(path_len)`.

-Test coverage: Yes (not yet converted to `gtest`).
+Test coverage: Yes.

 Other Data Structures
 ---------------------